antmicro/audio-latency-tester/doc/source/usage.md

 Wireless headset testing setup
 :::

-The PC was configured to loopback the audio from the `headset's microphone` back to `headset's speakers`.
+The PC was configured to loopback the audio from the headset's microphone back to the headset's speakers.
 For this specific configuration following command was used:

 ```sh